I’m a big fan of buy and hold investing and believe it is one of the best ways for investors to grow their wealth.

 - 5 Stocks for Potentially Building Wealth After 50

-Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of and has recommended Sydney Airport Holdings Limited.
-The Motley Fool Australia has recommended Domino's Pizza Enterprises Limited.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+James Mickleboro has no position in any of the stocks mentioned.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of Cochlear Ltd. The Motley Fool Australia owns shares of Altium.
+The Motley Fool Australia has recommended Cochlear Ltd. We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.